 Executive Director (EU)

-Areas of Expertise: Global Governance, China Studies, Central & East Europe Studies, and EU-China relations.
+Areas of Expertise: Global Governance, China Studies, Central & East European Studies, and EU-China relations.

 Director Board of Advisors

-Areas of Expertise: Romanian Politics, Regional Cultural Affairs, International Politics, European Union, NATO.
+Areas of Expertise: Romanian Politics, Regional Cultural Affairs, International Politics, European Affairs, NATO.

 Policy Analyst (Russia)

-Areas of Expertise: Russian Politics, Central Asia and Europe, International Politics, Security Studies, Strategic Affairs.
+Areas of Expertise: Russian Politics, Central Asian and European Politics, Security Studies, Strategic Affairs.

 Regional Director, Asia-Pacific

-Areas of Expertise: Southeast Asia, East Asia, Democratisation, Role of Women in Politics, US-Vietnam, China-Vietnam Relations.
+Areas of Expertise: Southeast Asia, Democratization, Role of Women in Politics, US-Vietnam, China-Vietnam Relations.

 Policy Analyst (Germany)